Moms and dads who stay at home may not command a paycheck, but their contribution to the family finances is valuable and

-Such attempts to quantify the unpaid work that parents provide are an interesting exercise in home economics, but they also underscore the need for families to protect themselves from financial loss in the event that a caregiving parent should pass away — something that often gets overlooked when purchasing protection products such as life insurance.
+Such attempts to quantify the value of unpaid work that stay-at-home parents provide are an interesting exercise in home economics, but they also underscore the need for families to protect themselves from financial loss in the event that a caregiving parent should pass away — something that often gets overlooked when purchasing protection products such as life insurance.

-A stay-at-home parent typically needs coverage so that, if he or she died, the breadwinning spouse could protect his or her earnings potential while also paying for services to keep the household afloat.
-That includes child care (until the kids are older), housecleaning services, tutors, elder care (if needed), and potentially more prepared meals on busy weeknights.
+A stay-at-home parent typically needs coverage so that, if he or she died, the surviving spouse could protect his or her earnings potential while also paying for services to keep the household afloat.
+That includes child care (until the kids are older), elder care (if needed), housecleaning services, tutors as needed,and potentially more prepared meals on busy weeknights.

 How much would that be?
 Child Care Aware of America reports that the average annual cost of child care alone in the U.S. is between $9,000 and $9,600 per child.
-However, the nonprofit group also notes that costs vary dramatically depending on location, age of the child, and facility type (i.e., day care center vs. private home).5
+However, the nonprofit group also notes that costs vary dramatically depending on location, age of the child, and facility type (i.e., day care center vs. private home).3

 Corey Schneider, a financial professional with Sentinel Solutions in New York City, said many believe that life insurance is strictly designed to replace the income of an insured person who produces an income.
 Not so.

 “We had a client 15 years ago who was trying to get enough life insurance on his wife,” he said.
 “He told me, ‘Look, I’m on a plane four days a week and there is no way I could do my job if something were to happen to my wife,’” said Schneider.
 “There would be no way he could earn the same living.
 It was then that I realized how important life insurance was for stay-at-home spouses.”